 When PowerShell was first released, the goal was to bring powerful scripting tools to Windows, which typically had GUI-based administration at the time.
 Since then, PowerShell has grown to become one of the most popular scripting languages.
-At the time of writing, it is sitting at 35 on the TIOBE index of most popular languages.

 One of the biggest contributors to this rise in popularity is that the PowerShell team at Microsoft made it open-source in 2016, introducing PowerShell Core for PowerShell version 6.
 However, that caused some unexpected issues, like having to support compatibility between version 5.1 (Windows PowerShell) and version 6.2 (PowerShell Core), or having the same cmdlets doing slightly different things on different versions of .NET.

 To settle that, the PowerShell team announced they were retiring PowerShell 5.1 and that the next version after 6.2 would be PowerShell 7, which would aim to replace Windows PowerShell on Windows Operating systems without sacrificing any compatibility when running on Mac or Linux.